Who Should NEVER Use Niacinamide? This Ingredient Isn’t for Everyone

 People With Ultra-Sensitive or Reactive Skin

-If your face turns red from just water or wind, Niacinamide is risky.
-This is especially true for the popular 10% serums.
-That concentration is too high for sensitive skin to metabolize without inflammation.
+If your face turns red from just water or wind, Niacinamide is risky — especially popular 10% serums.

 If you have reactive skin, you need to know exactly what you are dealing with.
-Check my guide to Know Your Skin Type in 2 Minutes to see if you fall into the "Sensitive" category.
+Check my guide: Know Your Skin Type in 2 Minutes.

 2. Those Using Strong Actives Already đź§Ş